MileyLuna/Movie-Gallery/README.md

 ## Description
 Duration: 10 hours

 Most codes and required imports were provided for us.
-What's left to do is:
+What's left to do is show all related details of selected/clicked movie in another view.

-### Home / List Page

-This view is completed already!
-It displays all of the movies in the movie database.

-- TODO: When a movie poster is clicked, a user should be brought to the `/details` view for that movie.

-### Details Page

-This should show all details **including ALL genres** for the selected movie, including title, description, and the image, too!
-Use Sagas and Redux to handle these requests and data.

-- TODO: The details page should have a `Back to List` button, which should bring the user to the Home/List Page

-> Base functionality does not require the movie details to load correctly after refresh of the browser.

 ## Installation
 - HTML